Urbanum-ry/space-state/README.md

 - https://spaceapi.io/
 - https://wiki.hackerspaces.org/

-The implementation of the space-states at tuni was build by @rowan8k, which is a
+The implementation of the space-states at tuni is slightly throw together, and in the author's opinion incomplete.
+Nevertheless, this page is meant to describe the system in it's current state, as of the time of writing this, and it
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjIyNzU0NDU5XX0=
+eyJoaXN0b3J5IjpbMjA0NDA3MDM2OV19
 -->